Going digital is the key priority for modern-day entrepreneurs when it comes to the manufacturing sector.

 A whopping two-thirds of mid-size businesses are running outdated versions of their ERP software – ceding a potential advantage to competitors who are enabled with the latest advancements.
 Even after you decide to upgrade your on-premises ERP software, upgrading your important customizations can be very difficult, and you might find yourself saying “goodbye” to functionality that meets the unique needs of your business.

-Cloud technology enables vendors to automatically upgrade and add features to your software without the loss of any customizations or settings.
+Vendors can avail the benefits of migrating to the cloud with Cloud ERP technology, as it automatically upgrades and adds notable features to your software, without the loss of any customizations or settings.
 Businesses leveraging the cloud always have the latest technology at their disposal to boost their productivity.
-The unique architecture of the cloud versions of the software allow you to maintain your previous implemented customizations and integrations, automatically carrying them forward when the solution is updated without additional investment or hassle.
+The unique architecture of the cloud versions of the software allows you to maintain your previously implemented customizations and integrations, automatically carrying them forward when the solution is updated without additional investment or hassle.

-Cloud ERPs often perform better than on-premise solutions.
+The advantages of moving to cloud ERPs are also extended to its overall system performance.
+They often execute functions better than on-premise solutions.
 Since Cloud software is designed specifically for maximum network performance, they can work much better than traditional infrastructure.
 Cloud-based ERPs also offer optimized performance that can adapt to your needs.
 For example, if there is a spike in your business, cloud ERP automatically adjusts and dynamically provisions additional resources to handle the surge.
 NetSuite commits to 99.5% availability for its customers, and has had an average of 99.98% uptime performance over the past 12 months.
 This uptime performance information is available to all customers at all times on their website.
 A local IT department is unlikely to be able to achieve these results, and may not even be able to regularly report their system uptime results to management.

 Another advantage a cloud-based ERP solution can have over on-premise software is accessibility to your data.
 Cloud ERPs provide real-time data that can be accessed via the Internet anywhere at any time.
 This means that staff can’t say, “The Server was down last night” when you ask about the latest reports.
 Authorized associates can access company laptops, smartphones, and tablet devices even while they travel or telecommute—all without the extra setup fees and costs that come with traditional on-premise solutions.

-Cloud ERPs can provide greater security as well.
-Providers like NetSuite and Microsoft Azure spend billions of dollars to make sure their systems are secure, providing strong, industry standard data security certifications such as compliance with PCI DSS and SAS 70.
-Moreover, these cloud vendors also follow other rigorous security, disaster recovery, and back-up procedures that ensure that your data is safer on their servers then your own infrastructure.
+In terms of privacy, cloud based ERP offers greater security benefits.
+Providers like NetSuite and Microsoft Azure spend billions of dollars to make sure their systems are secure, providing strong, industry-standard data security certifications such as compliance with PCI DSS and SAS 70.
+Moreover, these cloud vendors also follow other rigorous security, disaster recovery, and back-up procedures that ensure that your data is safer on their servers than your own infrastructure.

-Businesses are always looking for new ways to capitalize on the latest trends in technology to make every interaction count.
-Speed and competency is essential in all markets and while on-premise systems can help achieve these needs, cloud-based solutions are quicker to implement, easier to customize, and enable your company to operate at peak performance.
+Businesses are always looking for new ways to capitalize on the latest trends in technology to make every interaction count; and for this, it is ideal to get the benefits of moving from on premise to cloud related platforms.
+Because, speed and competency are essential in all markets and while on-premise systems can help achieve these needs, cloud-based solutions are quicker to implement, easier to customize and enable your company to operate at peak performance.
 More and more companies are turning to Cloud ERP solutions to help them become a more competitive force in their industry, leveraging the power of cloud computing to enable peak performance.

-Engage KORCOMPTENZ for a complimentary consultation to find out more about how to use the power of cloud computing to leapfrog your competition.
+Engage KORCOMPTENZ for a complimentary consultation, to find out more about how to use the power of cloud computing to leapfrog your competition and also understand the advantages of cloud ERP for your business.
 Korcomptenz is Microsoft Cloud Services Partner and can help you to configure, migrate and support your cloud infrastructure for all your critical business applications.